Surgeon, patient and father walk to operating room before surgery.

 Where is the Explorer Program held?

-All sessions will be held virtually through the WebEx platform.
+All sessions will be held through a virtual platform.

 Who can I contact for more information?

-For more information about the Explorer Program, please contact Lindy Carder.
+For more information about the Explorer Program, please contact Kaitlin Richards.

 Children’s welcomes and appreciates support from our scouting community.
 Whether it’s donating to one of our three hospitals or participating in one of our existing programs, Scouts have the opportunity to learn more about Children’s and make a difference in the lives of others.
 See below for ways your troop can get involved.

-• For individual service projects (e.g., Gold/Silver/Bronze Awards and Eagle Scout Projects): Reach out to GraceAnne Dukes for information about project coordination and approval.
+• For individual service projects (e.g., Gold/Silver/Bronze Awards and Eagle Scout Projects): Reach out to Anna Duckworth for information about project coordination and approval.

-• For troop projects and opportunities: Reach out to GraceAnne Dukes for information about project coordination and approval.
+• For troop projects and opportunities: Reach out to Anna Duckworth for information about project coordination and approval.

 • For individual opportunities: You may participate in one of our existing programs, such as Young Friends.

-We know that our patients and their families can bring unique insights to the care we provide.
-Children’s is tapping into this resource with its Youth Advisory Council (YAC), a collaborative venture with patients, their siblings and children of Children's employees that gives them a formal opportunity to help us enhance our caregiving efforts.
+We know that our teen patients can bring unique insights into the care we provide.
+Children’s is tapping into this resource with its Youth Advisory Council (YAC), a collaborative venture with current and former patients between the ages of 13 and 17 years old.
+This council gives them a formal opportunity to help us enhance the care we provide to kids and teens.